How Do I Keep the Conversation Going Without Trying Too Hard?

 Pull back when:

-If you feel like the only one steering the conversation, something is off.
+If you feel like you’re steering everything, something is off.

-The Single Best Way to Keep Things Going Naturally
+The Single Best Way to Keep Things Natural

 Respond with curiosity, not performance.